alexfikl/uiucthesis2020/README.md

   The class and surrounding packages have better support for typography and improved versatility compared to the standard `book` class.
 * *Improve positioning and customization code*.
-The class uses the `scrlayer-scrpage` and `tocbasic` utilities to modify the page style, table of contents style, and various positioning and spacing in a more consistent fashion.
+The class uses the `scrlayer-scrpage` and `tocbasic` to modify the page style, table of contents style, and various positioning code in a more consistent fashion.
 * *Use higher level functionality*.
 Most parts switched from low level TeX commands to LaTeX2e commands and standard packages.